-We are excited to announce that our first speaker will be Robert Crabtree from Yale University.
+We are excited to announce that our inaugural Roderick Seminar speaker will be Robert Crabtree from Yale University.
 Professor Crabtree will discuss innovations in inorganic chemistry from his 40 year career from 1977 to the present.
 The title of the talk will be Catalysts for Energy Applications.
 The talk will begin at 4:30PM in Science Hall, Room 106 with refreshments served at 4:00PM in the lobby.
 Additional information about Professor Crabtree can be found on his website at the chemistry department of Yale University.

 Catalysis is an essential aspect of alternative energy research.
 Water splitting to O2 and H2 is needed for artificial photosynthesis, CH hydroxylation relates to functionalization of organic compounds and dehydrogenative oxidation extracts H2 from biomass products such as glycerol.
 An example of the latter is glycerol conversion to lactic acid, a much higher value product than the starting material.